simonowen/tile2sam/ReadMe.md

 Specifies either a comma-separated list of colours, or the name of a ```.pal``` file containing the palette.
 Each colour should be in the range 0-127.

+A complete palette is not required, but those specified will be assigned to the first CLUT slots.
+Any additional colours required by the image will be automatically assigned to later positions.
+The final CLUT size must be within the limit for the screen mode (sixteen colours for mode 4, four colours for mode 3, and two colours for modes 1 and 2).

 The default behaviour generates a palette from the colours found in the image.
-The number of colours must be within the limit for selected screen mode.

 > ```-o OUTPUT, --output OUTPUT```